Benford's Law and Continuous Dependent Random Variables: Proof of Theorem : Unrestricted Decomposition

 We recall that all pieces can be expressed as the product of the starting length $L$ and cutting proportions $p_i$.
 While there are dependencies among the lengths $X_i$, there are no dependencies among the $p_i$'s.
 A given stick length $X_i$ is determined by some number of factors $k$ of $p_i$ and $N-k$ factors of $1-p_i$ (where $p_i$ is a cutting proportion between $0$ and $1$ drawn from a distribution with density $f$).
 By relabeling if necessary, we may assume \be X_i\ =\ L p_1 p_2 \dotsm p_{k} (1-p_{k+1}) \dotsm (1-p_N); \ee the first $k$ proportions are drawn from a distribution with density $f(x)$ and the last $N-k$ from a distribution with density $f(1-x)$.

 The proof is completed by showing $\lim_{N\to\infty}\E[\varphi_s(X_i)] = \log_{10} s$.
 We have

 This is equivalent to studying the distribution of a product of $N$ independent random variables (chosen from one of two densities) and then rescaling the result by $L$.
-The convergence of $L \prod_{r = 1}^{k} p_r \prod_{m=k+1}^N (1-p_m)$ to Benford follows from \cite{JKKKM} (the key theorem is summarized for the reader's convenience in Appendix \ref{sec:convprodbenfJKKKM}).
+The convergence of $L \prod_{r = 1}^{k} p_r \prod_{m=k+1}^N (1-p_m)$ $=$ $X_i$ to Benford follows from \cite{JKKKM} (the key theorem is summarized for the reader's convenience in Appendix A in \cite{B--}, the expanded arXiv version of this paper).
 We find $\E[\varphi_s(X_i)]$ equals $\log_{10} s$ plus a rapidly decaying $N$-dependent error term.
 This is because the Mellin transforms (with $\ell \neq 0$) are always less than 1 in absolute value.
 Thus the error is bounded by the maximum of the error from a product with $N/2$ terms with density $f(x)$ or a product with $N/2$ terms with density $f(1-x)$ (where the existence of $N/2$ such terms follows from the pigeonhole principle).
 Thus $\lim _{N \to \infty} \mathbb{E}[P_N(s)] = \log_{10} s$, completing the proof. \end{proof}